johnqh/inscription-trading-api/README.md

 #### /historical\_records/:id

 PUT modifies a historical record with the provided `id` with the properties of the request.
-All properties must be present or else they will be replace with `null`.
+Properties not included in the body will remain untouched.

 DELETE removes the historical record with the given `id`.